sachaesilva/sachaesilva/README.md

-Hi, I’m @sachaesilva, a 6th Year student in Pharmacy (Industry/Research) I’m interested in bio-informatics and computational biology I’m currently learning Python, SQL, R and bash
+Hi, I’m @sachaesilva, a Pharmacist and PhD Student in bio-informatics and computational biology I’m currently modeling Sjogren's Disease using Omic and literature data